C2SM/c2sm.github.io/docs/models/icon/validate_custom_namelist.md

 ##### Run Probtest
 To ensure that running on GPU gives essentially the same results as running on CPU, you can make use of [Probtest :material-open-in-new:](https://github.com/MeteoSwiss/probtest?tab=readme-ov-file#probtest){:target="_blank"}.
-Therefore, make use of the entries you made to the YML files and initialise Probtest starting with 10 ensemble members for the CPU reference (set `EXP=<exp_name>`):
+Therefore, make use of the entries you made to the YML files and initialise Probtest starting with 10 ensemble members for the CPU reference.
+Note that you have to set `pinit_seed = 0` and `pinit_amplitude = 0` in the namelist `initicon_nml` in your test case for running a perturbed ensemble.

 === "Santis"
     Check the instructions in [Run Probtest on Säntis](./probtest.md){:target="_blank"}.